-There would be a minor increase in aircraft overflights under Alternative 2 compared to Alternative 1; however, the types of impacts would not be discernible from those described for testing under Alternative 1.
-Impacts on individual reptiles, if any, are expected to be minor and limited, no long-term consequences to individuals are expected.
-Accordingly, there would be no consequences to any sea turtle or crocodilian populations.
+There would be a minor increase in aircraft noise under Alternative 2 compared to Alternative 1; however, the types of impacts would not be discernible from those described for testing under Alternative 1.
+Impacts on individual sea turtles, crocodilians, or terrapins, if any, are expected to be minor and limited, no long-term consequences to individuals are expected.
+Accordingly, there would be no consequences to any sea turtle, crocodilian, or terrapin populations.

-Pursuant to the ESA, aircraft noise produced during testing activities under Alternative 2 may affect ESA-listed green, hawksbill, Kemp's ridley, loggerhead, and leatherback sea turtles, and the ESA-listed American crocodile; and would have no effect on green, hawksbill, loggerhead, or leatherback sea turtle critical habitat or on American crocodile critical habitat.
-The Navy will consult with NMFS as required by section 7(a)(2) of the ESA.
+Pursuant to the ESA, aircraft noise produced during testing activities under Alternative 2 may affect ESA-listed green, hawksbill, Kemp's ridley, loggerhead, and leatherback turtles and the ESA-listed American crocodile.
+Aircraft noise produced during testing activities would have no effect on green, hawksbill, leatherback, or loggerhead turtle critical habitat or on American crocodile critical habitat.

-3.8.3.1.6.4 Impacts from Aircraft Noise Under the No Action Alternative
+3.8.3.1.6.4 Impacts from Aircraft Noise under the No Action Alternative

 Under the No-Action Alternative, the Navy would not conduct the proposed training and testing activities in the AFTT Study Area.
-Various acoustic stressors (e.g. aircraft and missile overflight noise) would not be introduced into the marine environment.
+Various acoustic stressors (e.g., aircraft noise) would not be introduced into the marine environment.
 Therefore, baseline conditions of the existing environment would either remain unchanged or would improve slightly after cessation of ongoing training and testing activities.

-3.8.3.1.7 Impacts from Weapons Noise
+3.8.3.1.7 Impacts from Weapon Noise

 Reptiles may be exposed to sounds caused by the firing of weapons, objects in flight, and inert impact of non-explosive munitions on the water's surface, which are described in Section 3.0.3.3.1.6 (Weapon Noise).
 In general, these are impulsive sounds generated in close vicinity to or at the water surface, with the exception of items that are launched underwater.
-The firing of a weapon may have several components of associated noise.
-Firing of guns could include sound generated in air by firing a gun (muzzle blast) and a crack sound due to a low amplitude shock wave generated by a supersonic projectile flying through the air.
+The noise generated from firing a weapon include muzzle blast and a crack sound due to a low amplitude shock wave generated by a supersonic projectile flying through the air.
 Most in-air sound would be reflected at the air-water interface.
 Underwater sounds would be strongest just below the surface and directly under the firing point.
 Any sound that enters the water only does so within a narrow cone below the firing point or path of the projectile.
 Vibration from the blast propagating through a ship's hull, the sound generated by the impact of an object with the water surface, and the sound generated by launching an object underwater are other sources of impulsive sound in the water.
 Sound due to missile and target launches is typically at a maximum at initiation of the booster rocket and rapidly fades as the missile or target travels downrange.

-3.8.3.1.7.1 Methods for Analyzing Impacts from Weapons Noise
+3.8.3.1.7.1 Methods for Analyzing Impacts from Weapon Noise

-The amount of sound entering the ocean from weapons firing, projectile travel, and inert objects hitting the water would be very limited in duration and affected area.
-Sound levels could be relatively high directly beneath a gun blast, but even in the worst-case scenario of a naval large caliber gun fired at the lowest elevation angle, sound levels in the water directly below the blast (about 200 db re 1 $\mu$ Pa SPL peak; see Yagla & Stiegler, 2003) are substantially lower than necessary to cause hearing loss in a sea turtle.
+The amount of sound entering the ocean from weapon firing, projectile travel, and inert objects hitting the water would be very limited in duration and affected area.
+Sound levels could be relatively high directly beneath a gun blast, but even in the worst-case scenario of a naval large caliber gun fired at the lowest elevation angle, sound levels in the water directly below the blast (about 200 db re 1 μ Pa SPL peak; see Yagla & Stiegler, 2003) are substantially lower than necessary to cause hearing loss in a sea turtle.
 Similarly, situations in which inert objects hitting the water, even at high speeds, could hypothetically generate sound sufficient to cause hearing loss within a short distance would be very rare.
 Therefore, hearing loss is not further considered as a potential effect.
 Potential impacts considered are masking of other biologically relevant sounds, physiological stress, and changes in behavior.